cllghn/r4sna/docs/1-Importing_and_Manipulating_in_igraph.md

 ```

 ```
-## [1] "igraph"
+[1] "igraph"
 ```

 What is it?
 If you ran the code above the printout on your console should read `igraph`.
-Many R objects have a class, which describes a type of object, describing the properties it possesses, how it behaves, and how it relates to other objects and functions [@Wickham2019].
+Many R objects have a class, which describes a type of object, the properties it possesses, how it behaves, and how it relates to other objects and functions [@Wickham2019].
 An `igraph` class denotes that this object is an **igraph** graph and that it will work with the functions from this library.

 One key characteristic of **igraph** graphs is that they are printed to the screen in a special format: